This post contains affiliate links. Click here to read my affiliate policy.

 It’s true that there are many ways to earn money.
 The lure of quick cash is strong, but you need to always remind yourself that everything you do will always be a dice’s throw between risk and reward.
 Naturally, the higher the risk, the higher the reward.

-You need to avoid any risk-type investments such as stocks, cryptocurrency, real estate investment funds, and FOREX.
+You need to thoroughly research and possibly minimize any risk-type investments such as stocks, cryptocurrency, real estate investing and FOREX.
 The worst thing that can happen to you is not in missing your timeframe, but rather, losing the money that you were supposed to buy your house with.

 A savings account and a certificate of deposit are both the best ways to save for a house (and for any important purchase, to be honest.)